dfchil/enDjinn/README.md

 So in short an invisible helper that sets heaven and earth in motion for you without any fuss and guides you along your quest to deliver software for the Dreamcast.

-enDjinn really tries to do all the boilerplate stuff for you in a reasonable way, leading to the following 29 lines of C code:
+enDjinn really tries to do all the boilerplate stuff for you in a reasonable way, leading to that the following 29 lines of C code:

 ```c
 #include <enDjinn/enj_enDjinn.h>